Protecting Your SurveyMonkey Account & Data

 When you create a read-only shared data page to share your results with others, you can password-protect the page to restrict access to only those that know the password.

-If you're on a team plan, you can share surveys with people on your team to give them access to the survey and results, which they can only view when they're logged in to their account.
-You can also use the Library feature to securely store and share brand assets, like images and survey templates, with everyone on your team plan.
+If you're on a team plan, you can share surveys to give others access to the Survey Design, Collect Responses, or Analyze Results sections and set the appropriate permissions for each person.
+You can also use the Library to securely store and share brand assets, like images and survey templates, with everyone on your team.

 Keep your data in company hands

-If there are multiple people in your organization using SurveyMonkey, create a team so that your organization can retain ownership of data in employee accounts in the event that someone leaves the company.
+If there are multiple people in your organization using SurveyMonkey, create a team and choose to let your organization retain ownership of data in employee accounts in the event that someone leaves the company.

 Follow our HIPAA security tips

-If you're a covered entity with a HIPAA-enabled account or team, review our HIPAA Security Tips to ensure that you handle PHI data securely.
+If you're a covered entity with a HIPAA-enabled account, review our HIPAA Security Tips to ensure that you handle PHI data securely.